Promna36/stopwatch/README.md

 - Press start to start
 - Press pause to pause
 - Press reset to reset
-- Milisecond timer may sometimes fluctuate
+- Milisecond timer may fluctuate very rarely